gwastro/pycbc/docs/ahope.rst

 Longer term/lower priority
 ----------------------------

+* Merge functionality of ligolw_add into ligolw_sstinca to produce a single coincidence code that takes multiple inputs, ideally either from the command line or from a cache file.
 * If we want to move to having a variable number of segments for analysis (ie. if we only have 1000s use say 4 analysis segments, but if we have 5000s use 20), then we need to fix the issues of bias in the inverse PSD causing a bias (from the expected chi-squared distribution) in the output SNR time series, *which will vary based on the number of segments used to analyse the PSD*.

 ------------------
-Questions
+Questions concerning the coincidence stage ligolw_sstinca
 ------------------

-* IHOPE: Using .from_url() on the ihope filenames and then using the resulting segment as the time that file is valid from is incorrect as ihope does not analyse the first/last 64s of each file.
+* IHOPE: Using .from_url() on the ihope filenames and then using the resulting segment as the time that file is valid from is incorrect as ihope does not analyse the first/last 64s of each file (sometimes even less than that if trig-start-time or trig-end-time are specified).
 Is this a problem?
 * IHOPE: When setting start/end for thinca it basically sets them to cover *all* triggers in the input files.
 Sometimes, when segments are > 10000s this should be split over multiple jobs, so you might only want to read in *some* triggers from files at the end of the job.
 Would this cause duplicate triggers?
 Is this a problem at all?
 * AHOPE: Sstinca doesn't work unless it is given a veto file.
 I think this is because it is using it to get the ifos.
 This is potentially dangerous with ahope, which is *not* guaranteed to have entries for all ifos!
-* BOTH: Why are we removing the veto information in sstinca?
-Is pipedown then putting it all back in again?
+* BOTH: Handling of veto information in sstinca : the job takes the veto segments as input, then removes them from the output xml.
+This is in order to avoid massive duplication of the veto definer and segment tables in thinca output files, which causes pipedown to choke when creating and simplifying databases.
+Pipedown puts the veto/segment tables back in again in a single step.

 ====================
 Examples